In another post, we provide a detailed explanation of what plugins are about and how you can use these to expand your site’s functionality.

 Additional Information:

-If you have too many plugins and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins area and enter a smaller number of items per page (by default, all plugins display on the screen), then click Apply …
+If you have too many plugins and would like to make this section more manageable, then click on the Screen Options tab at the top of your Plugins screen and type in a smaller number of items per page (by default, all plugins display on the page), then click Apply …

 Your Plugins area will now be reduced in size with a pagination feature added.
-You can find an installed plugin by scrolling through the pages or using the “Search” feature …
+You can find an installed plugin by scrolling through the pages or using the “Search Plugins” box …

-WordPress displays information about plugins in different color backgrounds depending on the status of the plugins (inactive vs. active and up-to-date vs. outdated) …
+WordPress displays information about plugins in different color backgrounds depending on the status of the plugins (inactive vs. active and out-of-date vs up-to-date) …

-Plugins that require updating have a distinctive notification message: “There is a new version of [Insert Plugin Name] available” …
+Plugins in need of upgrading have a distinctive notification message: “There is a new version of [Plugin Name] available” …

-WordPress provides streamlined plugin updates, so that the process of updating your plugins happens “behind the scenes” without leaving your Plugins screen …
+WordPress provides fast plugin updates, so that the process of updating your plugins happens “behind the scenes” without leaving your Plugins area …

-Repeat the above process for any other plugins on your site that need updating, or refer to the section below if you have a number of plugins that are out-of-date and would like to update all plugins in bulk.
+Repeat the above process for all plugins on your site that need to be updated, or refer to the section below if you have a number of plugins that are out-of-date and would like to update all plugins at once.

-To update multiple plugins simultaneously directly inside your dashboard, go to the “Plugins” page and click on the Update Available link on the menu at the top of the page …
+To update multiple plugins at the same time using the automatic upgrade feature, go to the “Plugins” page and click on the Update Available link on the menu at the top of the page …

-In the Bulk Actions dropdown menu above your plugin table, select Update …
+In the Bulk Actions dropdown menu above your plugin list, choose Update …

 And then click Apply …